badoualy/morphy-toolbar/README.md

 <img src="https://github.com/badoualy/morphy-toolbar/blob/master/ART/gif3.gif" width="300">
 <img src="https://github.com/badoualy/morphy-toolbar/blob/master/ART/gif5.gif" width="300">

+### Ever wanted a beautiful transition when switching fragments?
+Morphy Toolbar is your answer :)

 ## Overview

 > Why did I create this library?
 I often read questions on stack overflow on how to reproduce an animation like this one, more or less always resulting in the use of the design support library **CollapsibleToolbar**.
 However, I find this library to be quite buggy, and it aims to be used for scrolling events.<br/>